 Coastal Impacts: Relative sea levels along the islands are projected to rise significantly, with estimates ranging from 2.0 to 4.8 feet by 2100.

-Drought: A 10% decrease in summer precipitation will lead to elevated levels of drought and reduced groundwater recharge.
+Drought: A 10% decrease in summer precipitation will lead to elevated levels of drought and reduced groundwater recharge, and increased risk of wildfires.

 Sector Specific Climate Vulnerability in San Juan County

 The CVA assessed three sectors that were prioritized by staff and community input: buildings and energy, water resources, and transportation.
-These which were then further assessed by sub-sector.
+These were then further assessed by sub-sector.
 Each sub-sector within the three focus areas received a vulnerability ranking based on a scale that assessed climate risk, adaptive capacity, and overall vulnerability.
 This scale provides a general understanding of the county's vulnerability to climate change impacts, ranging from low to high vulnerability levels.
 The sections below provide a summary of the CVA findings, which guided goal and policy development for the resilience sub-element.

 Buildings and Energy